 Grades and Grading System

-Students who have more than three absences, excused or unexcused, cannot be given a satisfactory grade.
+Students who have more than three absences, excused or unexcused, cannot be awarded a satisfactory grade.

 A Outstanding Achievement

 D Marginal Achievement

 A grade of “I” may only be issued when a student has attended at least two-thirds of the course sessions and is unable to complete the requirements due to uncontrollable and unforeseen circumstances.
 Students must communicate these circumstances (preferably in writing) to the instructor prior to the final day of the course.
 If an instructor decides that an “Incomplete” is warranted, he/she issues a grade of “I” and notates the conditions for removal of the “Incomplete” in the student’s record.
 Students receive notification via e-mail about the assignment of an “Incomplete,” including the conditions for its removal.
 The information remains in place until the “Incomplete” is removed or the time limit for removal has passed.